eliemichel/LearnWebGPU/basic-3d-rendering/shader-uniforms/a-first-uniform.md

 ### Usage

-OK we are now ready to connect the dots!
+Okay, we are now ready to connect the dots!
 It is as simple as setting the bind group to use before the draw call:

 ````{tab} With webgpu.hpp
 ```C++